jonathf/chaospy/docs/user_guide/polynomial/comparison_operators.rst

 a total order that is both internally consistent and which is backwards compatible with the behavior of
 ``numpy.ndarray``.
-It requires some design choices, which are opinionated, and might not always align with everyones taste.
+It requires some design choices, which are opinionated, and might not always align with everyone's taste.

 With this in mind, the ordering implemented in ``chaospy`` is defined as follows: